MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/local-development.md

     }
     ```

-## Configure the local API to connect to the local instance of Azure Cosmos DB
+## Configure the local API to connect to the local Azure Cosmos DB emulator

 1. In the browser window for the emulator, `https://localhost:8081/_explorer/index.html`, copy the **Primary Connection String**.